 Disney + is a streaming service owned by Disney.
 It holds most all of the new and old Disney movies and television series’.

 All of the Star Wars movies from episode 1 – 8 can now be watched on Disney plus.
 After The Rise of Skywalker comes out, it will eventually be put on Disney +.
 The popular streaming service will then have all 9 and their spinoffs.

-The 9 main – story-line moves weren’t the only movies too be produced that still followed the original timeline somewhat.
+The nine main story-line movies weren’t the only movies to be produced that still somewhat followed the original timeline.
 Since Lucasfilm has been in Disney’s hands, Disney has made spin-offs that relate to the story-line movies.
-Rogue One, Solo, and the Mandalorian (A Disney + original) are, for right now, the only spin-off movies on the market.
+Rogue One, Solo, and the Mandalorian (A Disney + original) are, for right now, the only spin-off movies / shows on the market.
 There are rumors that there might be a Kenobi series filming soon.

 J.J.
 Abrams is directing the Rise of Skywalker.
 He previously directed Star Trek (2009), Mission: Impossible 3 (2006), The Force Awakens (2015), and many other movies.
 He is also the winner of two Emmy Awards.
 The Rise of Skywalker will be released on December 20, 2019.

 In some of the trailers for the new movie, you can hear Palpatine’s evil laugh.
 Palpatine supposedly died in The Return of the Jedi.
 However, our previous suspisions may have not been true.

 Here’s the question everyone has been wanting the answer to: who are Rey’s parents?

 In The Last Jedi, Kylo Ren admits to Rey that her parents were nobodys.
 There is a possibility that this could be true, but also that it is not.
 Some people think that she’s a Skywalker, others think she is related to Obi – Wan Kenobi, or Zorri Bliss.
 She could also be a Solo, or she could, in fact, be no one.